leenasmushrooms/web/src/pages/faq/index.md

 	A: Yes, we deliver mushroom spawn all over India.

-28 .
-Q:  What is the weight of one mushroom spawn packet
+28. What is the weight of one mushroom spawn packet
        A: Each mushroom spawn packet weighs 300 grams.

 29. Q:  How much mushroom bed can be made with one packet spawn ?